Skip to content

 The Start of the Obsession

 Last fall, we were making some sandwiches with a pile of leftover turkey and bread from Thanksgiving.
-I grabbed the turkey, bread, spinach and cranberry relish from the refrigerator … and the mustard.
+I grabbed the turkey, bread, spinach, and cranberry relish from the refrigerator … and the mustard.
 I slapped all of those ingredients on that sandwich, and oh. my. goodness.
 Cranberry relish + mustard birthed my love for cranberry mustard.

 This is Bill, my assistant.
 He loves mustard!